 According to the National Institute of Mental Health, anxiety disorders are the most common mental illness in the U.S., affecting 40 million adults in the United States age 18 and older, or 18% of the population.
 However, while anxiety is highly treatable, only one-third of those suffering seek treatment.

-At Clarity Clinic, our therapists are experienced in research-based interventions to help with the treatment of anxiety, including Cognitive-Behavior Therapies and Mindful-Based Stress Reduction techniques, working with clients to identify different ways to think, behave and react to anxiety-prone situations.
+At Clarity Clinic, our therapists are experienced in research-based interventions to help with the treatment of anxiety, including Cognitive-Behavior Therapy and Mindful- Based Stress Reduction.
+They also employ techniques to help clients identify different ways to think, behave, and react to anxiety-inducing situations.

 Depression can also provoke recurring thoughts of death or suicide.
 If you are experiencing suicidal thoughts, please contact the Suicide Prevention Lifeline 1-800-273 TALK (8255).

 Clarity Clinic specializes in the treatment of depression utilizing research-based interventions, including Cognitive Behavior Therapy and Interpersonal Therapy to help clients identify negative beliefs and thoughts and help redirect to more positive, healthy thinking.